 ESA will co-fund the activity on behalf of its Member States.
-The maximum amount of cofunding will depend on the type of entities performing the activities (i.e. SMEs, non-SMEs, universities or research institute), the proposed development Phase(s), and the relevant National Delegation's decision.
-Specific co-funding related information is provided in Annex A.
+The maximum amount of cofunding will depend on the type of entities performing the activities (i.e. SMEs, non-SMEs, universities or research institutes) and the relevant National Delegation's decision.
+Specific cofunding related information is provided in Annex A.